-The City also received \$617,245 as ESG-CV1 funds and \$5,814,926 in ESG-CV2 funds, for a total of \$6,432,171 in ESG-CV funds through a Substantial Amendment to the FY 2019-20 AAP.
-The City continued to expend the CV funds over the FY 2021-22 period.
+The City received \$617,245 of ESG-CV1 funds and \$5,814,926 in ESG-CV2 funds, for a total of \$6,432,171 in ESG-CV funds through a Substantial Amendment to the FY 2019-20 AAP.
+The City continued to spend the CV funds over the FY 2022-23 period.
+The City had \$150,000 in available ESG-CV funds at the end of FY 2022-2023 which will support the need of Rapid Rehousing services.
+The additional ESG-CV funds supported additional Street Outreach, Rapid Rehousing, Emergency Shelter service providers and HMIS support for the Continuum.
+The City continued to expend the ESG-CV funds in FY 22-23.
 Specifically, the following activities are underway:

-- Central Coast Center for Independent Living (CCCIL): Assisted 7 persons with rapid rehousing and they all moved to permanent housing destinations.
-CCCIL also assisted 44 persons with emergency shelter services.
-CCCIL continues to provide case management and essential services in partnership with CSUMB that will lead to a housing pathway. - University Corporation at Monterey Bay (UCMB): UCMB provided rapid rehousing stabilization services to 422 persons. - Salinas Outreach and Response Team (SORT): The City created SORT to better serve and coordinate services to the homeless community during the Covid-19 pandemic.
-In FY 2021-22, the SORT team provided linkage and referrals to essential services to 433 persons through outreach and engagement services.
-SORT enrolled 38 persons into HMIS. - Coalition of Homeless Providers: Provided emergency shelter via hotel/motel vouchers to 20 homeless individuals, enrolling 9 persons into HMIS. - Community Homeless Solutions (CHS): CHS provided overnight shelter seven days per week to single homeless women, men, and families.
+- Coalition of Homeless Providers (CHSP): In FY 2021-2022 CHSP provided emergency shelter via hotel/motel vouchers to 20 homeless individuals, enrolling 9 persons into HMIS. - Central Coast Center for Independent Living (CCCIL): FY 21-22 served a total of 106 persons through Homeless Prevention, Rapid Rehousing and Emergency Shelter ESG-CV funds.
+CCCIL provided homeless prevention services to 1 person, where they retained their housing.
+A total of 52 persons were enrolled in a Rapid Rehousing Program and of those 4 were housed using rapid rehousing funds.
+A total of 53 persons were enrolled in an emergency shelter program and a total of 2 were housed. - Community Homeless Solutions (CHS): During FY 2021-2022 CHS provided overnight shelter seven days per week to single homeless women and men..
 Clients are provided warm meals, a sleeping area and security services.
 Overall, CHS provided shelter for 11,750 bed nights at the Chinatown Navigation Center.
-A total of 214 persons were enrolled into HMIS. - Downtown Street Team: DST assisted 300 persons with an opportunity to become a cleanup crew member and receive case management and employment training and 96 HMIS entries. - Interim: Interim's MCHOME program provided street outreach and emergency motel vouchers to homeless individuals with serious mental illness.
-Interim outreached 26 individuals and provided 343 bed nights of emergency shelter. - Step Up on Second: Step Up uses a Housing First model to connect individuals experiencing chronic homelessness to housing.
-Housing First is a proven approach in which all individuals experiencing homelessness are believed to be housing ready.
-Step Up assisted 72 persons.
+A total of 214 persons were served. - Downtown Street Team: In FY 2021-2022 DST served 56 persons through ESG-CV with an opportunity to become a cleanup crew member and receive case management and employment training. - Interim: FY 2021-2022 Interim's MCHOME program provided street outreach and emergency motel vouchers to homeless individuals with serious mental illness.
+Interim outreached 26 individuals and provided 343 bed nights of emergency shelter. - Step Up on Second: FY 2021-2022 the ESG funds supported Step Up security services at Project HomeKey emergency shelter.
+Step uses a Housing First model to connect individuals experiencing chronic